- What is an IR3 individual income return?

 - overseas interest and dividends that didn't have tax deducted

-- income without PAYE deducted, such as shareholder-employee salary or a claim received under a taxable loss of earnings policy
+- income without PAYE deducted, such as shareholder-employee salary, a claim received under a taxable loss of earnings policy, or a retirement lump sum bonus paid under the Veterans' Support Act 2014 between 7 December 2014 to 31 March 2015.

 - allocated income from a portfolio investment entity that was taxed at a zero rate.